trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``true``

     Parallelize writes when using ``UNION ALL`` in queries that write data.
-This improves the speed of writing output tables in ``UNION ALL`` queries because these writes do not require additional synchronization when collecting results.
-Enabling this optimization can improve ``UNION ALL`` speed when write speed is not yet saturated.
+This improves the speed of writing output tables in ``UNION ALL`` queries, because these writes do not require additional synchronization when collecting results.
+Enabling this optimization can improve ``UNION ALL`` speed, when write speed is not yet saturated.
 However, it may slow down queries in an already heavily loaded system.
 This can also be specified on a per-query basis using the ``push_table_write_through_union`` session property.